 Complex Regional Pain Syndrome Causes and Symptoms

 Complex Regional Pain Syndrome usually develops following an injury and results in increased pain disproportionate to that of the initial injury.
 CRPS may occur due to an injury that affects a limb, such as a broken leg, but it may subsequently spread to additional areas.
+Car accident lawyers at Donaldson & Weston assist victims with seeking the financial support needed for their recovery.
 Most often, the chronic pain associated with CRPS affects a victim’s arm or leg.
 People suffering from CRPS may not know it right away, but some common symptoms to note that may indicate its development include: